efriel94/ef_blog/menu/about.md

 C:\WINDOWS\system32 > whoami
 ```

-Software Engineer at the [Centre for Secure Information Technologies](https://www.qub.ac.uk/ecit/CSIT/) working in the field of Cyber Security.
+This is a personal wiki where I jot down and record stuff I'm working or anything I find interesting.

-This site acts as a personal wiki for work purposes.
+Look around and take what you find useful.